 We continue to expand our research portfolio with software and analytical tool solutions, which include the Chaikin Power Gauge, TradeStops and the Altimeter.
-Our software and analytical tool solutions represented 8% of our Billings on average from 2020 to 2022.
+Our software and analytical tool solutions represented 10% of our Billings on average from 2021 to 2023.
+Billings represents fee amounts invoiced to customers.

 Our Chaikin Analytics brand offers a suite of stock research tools and portfolio management services that help investors pick winning stocks and drop losing stocks ahead of market shifts.
 Our TradeSmith brand provides a full suite of portfolio management software tools that enable individual investors to manage their portfolios using algorithms that have been back tested for results and designed to help investors manage their emotions.
-Our Altimetry brand offers a user-friendly database showing uniform, accounting-based financial summaries for more than 4.900 companies.
+Our Altimetry brand offers a user-friendly database showing uniform, accounting-based financial summaries for more than 4.500 companies.